devendranaga/programming-in-C-and-Cpp/book.md

 ```

-In order to access the funbction, we prefix the members with the namespace followed by the `::` operator.
+In order to access the function, we prefix the members with the namespace followed by the `::` operator.

 ## Standard library